Cerebrovascular Disease: Causes, Symptoms & Support Strategies

 Final Thoughts on Cerebrovascular Disease

 Cerebrovascular disease affects your blood vessels and your brain’s blood supply.
 It is the fifth most common cause of death in the United States.
-You don’t have to be part of the statistics and it’s critical that you make dietary and lifestyle changes to reduce your risk.
-Follow my tips to prevent cerebrovascular disease and create health and happiness in your life.
+You don’t have to be part of the statistics and it’s critical that you make dietary and lifestyle changes to improve your cerebrovascular health.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 At my clinic, we offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.